jeswanisumit1999/github-demo/README.md

 # github-demo
 This is the header for readme file

-## This is Read me File for Github - Demo
+## Introduction Github - Demo
-This is usb text for the first sub topic

-## This is sample Text 1
+This is Project is dummy project to learn Git and Github

+## Purpose
+This is Project is dummy project to learn Git and Github

 ## This is sample Text 2